restevesd/RtweetsDb/README.md

 It does the following:

-* creates db
+* creates db;
-* creates table following schema (tweets, hashes, tweetsHashes)
+* creates table following schema (tweets, hashes, tweetsHashes);
+* updates tweets with new tweets only

 ## Plan

-* Updates tweets and tweets_hashes with only new tweets
+* updates tweetsHashes with new tweets/hashes only
-* Return data.frame of tweets for specific hash
+* return data.frame of tweets for specific hash
 * and more ...

 ## Testing